charlotte-ulrich/charlotte-ulrich/README.md

 **About Me**

 Hi, I'm Charlotte!
 I am a fullstack developer and recent Fullstack Academy grad living in Chicago.
-After four years in the tech industry, first at a growth-phase startup called Simplr and then as a talent acquisition consultant with IQTalent Partners supporting tech hiring everywhere from stealth startups to industry giants, I pivoted my career to software development.
+After four years in the tech industry, I pivoted my career to software development.

 I am experienced with:
 <ul>